kammitama5/kammitama5.github.io/_posts/2018-12-30-Sunday-December-30th.md

   definitely better than I was even a few months ago!
 - Someone (a few months ago) identified something I may have a natural talent for, and I've been musing about it lately.
 It's been puzzling, but the more I think about it, it makes a lot of sense, and it would tie into everything I've already been doing.
+It has just been unexpected.
 - It also means that in the future, I can realistically contribute to the Haskell compiler if I so chose to do so.
   Right now, I really would like to help on an open source project I volunteered to work on a few weeks ago, but I want to learn a bit of this *first*.
 I'm not in a rush.